neulab/explainaboard_client/docs/python_api/evaluate_using_custom_dataset.md

 # print(evaluation_result)
 ```

-* then you can analyze your results either by passing the python dictionary `evaluation_result` or
+* then you can analyze your results either by processing the python dictionary `evaluation_result` or
 interacting with the [web platform](https://explainaboard.inspiredco.ai/systems)